bradenbest/tty-banner/README.md

 `_0` is the same thing, but with default colors<br>
 `_n` is a newline

 To change the color, edit the Makefile.
-I plan to fix this to **not** use a Makefile, and instead use an .h file
+I plan to fix this to **not** use a Makefile for that, and instead use an .h file